On Lenstra's criterion for norm-Euclideanity of number fields and properties of Dedekind zeta-functions: Introduction

-Theorem \ref{thm: main} follows from combining \eqref{eq: Lenstra-particular-sphere} with a lower bound for discriminants of number fields under GRH and the upper bound $M \leq 2^n$, which leads to a contradiction for $n \geq 62 238$.
-The unconditional lower bound for the discriminant is too weak to get such a contradiction unless the sharper bounds for $M$ are provided (see Remark \ref{rem: uncond}).
+Theorem \ref{thm: main} follows from combining \eqref{eq: Lenstra-particular-sphere} with a lower bound for discriminants of number fields under GRH (see \eqref{eq: Odlyzko-GRH-lower} below) and the upper bound $M \leq 2^n$ \cite[(2.2)]{Lenstra1977Euclidean}.
+The unconditional lower bound for discriminants is too weak to get such a contradiction unless the sharper bounds for $M$ are provided (see Remark \ref{rem: uncond}).